 Once your pet reaches the target you can start auto shot, or even just before it reaches the mob.
 Depending on your weapon’s attack speed, by the time your 2nd auto shot has gone off your pet should have 2 Growls in (or just about to).
-Now you can start your damage rotation and get that Aimed Shot in followed by Serpent Sting or Multi-Shot.
+Now you can start your damage rotation.

 Also, just keep an eye out for your crits in general.
-A couple of auto shot crits early in a fight can pull threat.
-If you’ve got a few auto shot crits, then hold off on that Aimed Shot because you’ll definitely pull threat if you do.
+A couple of auto-shot crits early in a fight can pull threat.
+If you’ve got a few auto-shot crits, then hold off on any big shots because you’ll definitely pull threat if you do.

 Keep gauging your damage to determine when it’s safe to use bigger shots.
 You can even download a threat meter if you want to have a visual representation of where you and your pet stand with threat.
 It’s not really required as you get a feel for it after a while but it can be useful.